Having fears and phobias to some things are the innate part of human life.

 Most common treatments for Phobias are the following:

 - Systematic desensitization or exposure therapy.
 It is the most used form of therapy for the treatment of phobias.
-It is a type of cognitive behavioral therapy.
+It is a type of cognitive behavioural therapy.
 In this therapy, you are exposed in a safe way to the object or condition you fear.
 For example, if you have a snake phobia, you would first imagine seeing a snake, then view photos of a snake, and finally look at a snake in real life.
-In this way you will be able to gradually get out of your fears.
+In this way, you will be able to gradually get out of your fears.

 - Medication is not usually used in treating phobias.
 However, benzodiazepines or beta-blockers are sometimes recommended.
 If taken before a session, these medications will help you relax enough to undergo exposure or systematic desensitization treatment.

 - Other treatments include: hypnotherapy, group exposure therapy and virtual reality exposure therapy.
 These treatments could also be best in the treatment of phobias.
-These could lessen patients’ fears and phobias through exposure and modeling techniques.
+These could lessen patients’ fears and phobias through exposure and modelling techniques.

 – See more at: http://web.archive.org/web/20150921201834/http://myanxietyattacks.com/anxiety-disorders/phobias-fears#sthash.Qp8iXk5E.dpuf